 - Is your hassle specific to increased hold times with a payer?
-Click here for a Hold Time Tracking Form
+Click here to download a Hold Time Tracking Form

 - Is the hassle with a Kentucky Medicaid MCO?
 In addition to submitting a hassle to GLMS, also complete the Medicaid MCO Provider Complaint Form

 File a complaint with the KY Dept of Insurance

 Consumer Complaint: (for private health insurance, life, auto, home, general liability) A consumer complaint is filed by a consumer, or their representative, who is having difficulty settling a situation with an insurance company, agent, or adjuster.
 To file a consumer complaint online, click here.(ConsComplaintWithInstr052019.pdf (ky.gov)

 Clean Claims: If you are a medical provider and want to file a CLAIM SPECIFIC complaint against a health insurance company, click here.
 (Clean Claim Complaint form Rev 10 01.PDF (ky.gov)